eerimoq/pbtools/benchmark/README.rst

    pbtools    : ▇▇▇▇▇▇▇▇ 1002
    protobuf-c : ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 2508

-*NOTE 1: `flatbuffers` decodes fields when useed by the application, while other libraries decodes everything before any field can be used.
+NOTE: `flatbuffers` decodes fields when useed by the application, while other libraries decodes everything before any field can be used.
 The `flatbuffers` benchmark only uses one field, while other libraries decodes all fields but does not use any.